amar-jay/amar-jay/README.md

 ---

 ### About Me :
 A ReactJS & GraphQL with hands-on experience in designing & implementing highly-responsive UI.
 Proficient in translating designs & wireframes into high-quality code.
 Adept at monitoring & maintaining application performance to bolster overall performance.
-My Stack are  [ReactJS / NextJS](https://www.react.com/)  and [Postgresql](https://postgresql.org/) [& GraphQL](https://graphql.org/) [& Nodejs](https://nodejs.org/)
+My Stack are  [ReactJS / NextJS](https://www.react.com/)  and [Postgresql](https://postgresql.org/) [& GraphQL](https://graphql.org/) [& Nodejs](https://nodejs.org/).
+I also work on some python projects too.

 ## :mailbox:How to reach me:
 - [My Website](https://manans-site.veercel.app)